What you need to know

 Council aims to provide a safe environment for people who move through the City of Moonee Valley, and this requires Council to provide clear unobstructed footpaths for the public.
 Council also supports local businesses by encouraging innovation and creative uses of road reserve, including footpath trading, parklets and laneway occupancy.

-If you are operating a business within Moonee Valley and wish to place items on the footpath or host a parklet, you can apply for a Footpath Trading and Parklet Application form.
+If you are operating a business within Moonee Valley and wish to place items on the footpath, you can apply for a Footpath Trading Permit online.

 Zone | Clearance / Setback |